Here’s the Lowdown on Single Stage, Two Stage, and Variable Speed Air Conditioning

 Good question!
-A two stage or dual stage compressor sits somewhere between single stage and variable speed systems in terms of how it functions.
-While it doesn’t operate at a wide range of capacities like a variable speed unit, it does vary its output somewhat.
+A two stage or dual-stage compressor sits somewhere between single stage and variable speed systems in terms of how it functions.
+While it doesn't operate at a wide range of capacities like a variable speed unit, it does vary its output somewhat.

 A single stage AC offers one level: high.
 A two stage AC offers two levels: high and low.

-It runs at full capacity when you need it to and at a lower level when you don’t.
-Two stage units don’t run as continuously as a variable speed AC, but they do cycle on and off less frequently than single stage systems.
+A two stage unit runs at full capacity when you need it to and at a lower level when you don't.
+Two stage units don't run as continuously as a variable speed AC, but they do cycle on and off less frequently than single stage systems.

 How variable speed compressors improve comfort and efficiency